When You're Ready to Return

 Allow for Emotional Moments

-Consider bringing a small, comforting item with you.
-This could be a photo of your pet, a favorite mug, or even a small, soft item that reminds you of them.
-This can provide a sense of connection and quiet support throughout the day.
+Consider keeping a small item from home at your desk.
+A framed photo, a favorite mug, or something that reminds you of your pet can provide a quiet, grounding sense of connection throughout the day.

 Set Realistic Expectations

-Use your lunch breaks or other short breaks to step away from your desk.
-Go for a short walk outside, listen to calming music, or simply sit quietly.
-Avoid scheduling too many demanding meetings back-to-back on your first day back.
+Use your lunch or coffee breaks to step away from your screen.
+Go outside for fresh air, listen to music, or just sit quietly.
+Try to avoid booking back-to-back meetings on your first day back.

-The grief of losing a pet is a testament to the love you shared.
-As you navigate work, remember that honoring your pet's memory can continue in small, meaningful ways, even outside of your home.
+The pain of losing a pet is a reflection of the love you shared.
+As you settle back into your work life, you can continue to honor their memory in small, meaningful ways.

-When you're ready, creating a lasting tribute can be a beautiful way to keep their memory alive.
-PawMemora offers a space to lovingly commemorate your cherished companion and share their story.
+When you feel ready, creating a lasting tribute can be a gentle way to keep their story alive.
+PawMemora offers a space to commemorate your companion and hold onto the memories that matter most.